braydentang1/NHLPlayoffs/README.md

 # NHLPlayoffs
 A model that aims to predict the outcome of a NHL playoff series before the first game is played.

-Currently sits at an average AUROC score of 0.664 with an approximate 95% confidence interval given by [0.661, 0.668].
+Currently sits at an average AUROC score of 0.664 with an approximate 95% confidence interval for the mean AUROC given by [0.661, 0.668].

 Folder Descriptions:
 -----